ELEVEN 0. SIX

 McKenzie’s subjects, usually Black–always beautiful–are often found in pockets of softness or jubilation.
 Even with their backs to us, in “Home” and “Marley Beach, Bull Bay” we meet Black masculinity with tenderness and warmth.
 In Fig. 4 we see knees buckling to the earth, fingertips reaching to the heavens, gazes lifted towards somewhere hopeful.
 Each body in rhythm with the one next to it, synchronized in abandon.
 Something akin to praise echoes off the image.
 An ode to Harlem.

-Harlem, a gathering place, a confluence of cultures, and a microcosm of the Black American experience, can also be found at the intersection of resilience and joy.
-An expat, Grant-Gordon is still discovering the borough.
+Harlem (a gathering place, a confluence of cultures, and a microcosm of the Black American experience) can also be found at the intersection of resilience and joy.
+Grant-Gordon is an expat still discovering the borough.
 Currently an administrator at Studio Museum in Harlem–the only institution of its kind committed to platforming artists of African descent²–she is an exuberant ambassador for the incubation of Black art in her new home.
 Rich and vast, the history of Black arts in Harlem and New York more broadly are propelling Eleven 0.
 Six into new trajectories.
-A student of her craft and an archivist of Black art history, Grant-Gordon is absorbed in the creations of her peers and predecessors.
+A student of her craft and an archivist of Black history, Grant-Gordon is absorbed in the creations of her peers and predecessors.
 Her references span generations and mediums (Tyler Mitchell, Ming Smith, Solange Knowles, Simone Leigh, Daveed Baptiste, Kerry James Marshall, the list goes on…).
 When she talks about her inspirations, she beams: “I’m just a fan.”

 “La Habana”, 2020